 l,

-promise means th ep our school a safe and caring place.
-This 5
+promise means th that I will do my best to keep our school a safe and caring place.
+This

 6. Treat everyone with kindness and respect.

 7.

-8. ·
+8. Never tease, hurt, name-call, or bully and

-9. 9.
-Refuse to join in if I see someone else being bullied.
+9.

-10 10.
+10. 10.
 Ask for help from an adult if I am bullied or see someone else being bullied.

-Read, si gn, and keep in the handb OOK.
+Read, siç gn, and keep in the handbook.

 Date:

-Student's s Signature Grade
+Student's Signature Grade

-Students s Signature Grade
+Student's Signature Grade

-Students s Signature Grade
+Student's Signature Grade

-Students s Signature Grade
+Student's Signature Grade

-Student's s Signature Grade
+Student's Signature Grade

-Student's s Signature Grade
+Student's Signature Grade